stephaneVercouillieBMID/slate/source/workingVersion.html.md

 - The key pairs used for signing and/or encrypting the OIDC JWT tokens can be self-signed.
 - In production, it is not possible to use a self-signed certificate for the integration due to BMID needs the certificate & its intermediate chain.
 - For testing/Sandbox you can use a self signed certificate like that you could define validity period.

-<aside class="warning"> On the HTTPS protocol level, t (not self-signed).
-In contrary,

 ### 2.1.2.
 About JWKSet, JWKSet URIs, Callback-Redirect URLs